effektif/admin-docs/docs/installation.rst

 Installing MongoDB
 ------------------
 MongoDB is currently the only database system that Signavio Workflow supports.
-If you already have an infrastructure that can provide a MongoDB version 3.2.x instance, simply create a new instance for Signavio Workflow and skip to :ref:`configure-mongodb`.
+If you already have an infrastructure that can provide a MongoDB version 3.2.x (or 3.4.x) instance, simply create a new instance for Signavio Workflow and skip to :ref:`configure-mongodb`.
 Otherwise continue with the installation instructions.

 General information about installing MongoDB on different operating systems can be found at: